“It’s okay” is at the basis of all well-being.

 Say, “it’s okay” to yourself when your day sucks.
 Say, “it’s okay” to yourself when your boss is riding you.
 Say, “it’s okay” to yourself when you break up with a friend you love deeply.
 Say, “it’s okay” to yourself when your pet is in the hospital.
 Okay, now, you may have started to say, “Whoa there, Nelly!
 These are not okay with me!”
 Yes, I understand.
 I get it.
 Then don’t be dishonest; say instead, “it’s okay that it’s not okay” to yourself.

 Take the sting out of your resistance.
 Saying, “it’s okay that it’s not okay” to yourself is just as powerful as the first.
-Because it acknowledges that you’re dealing with some emotions that are not going to go quietly; that pull at you and want to be heard; that don’t want to dissipate in the moment; that don’t want to be overridden (not that this exercise is that, but sometimes your brain is like, “No!
-I’m not going there!).
+Because it acknowledges that you’re dealing with some emotions that are perturbing; that pull at you and want to be heard and felt; that don’t want to dissipate easily; that don’t want to be overridden.

 And guess what?
 That’s okay.